 New Model Colony (NMC), 2004:

-The NMC Survey is conducting the first ever historic resources survey in the New Model Colony.
-The Reconnaissance Level Survey is in process and the results will be used to address the impacts to historic properties cause by the development of the area, and will be incorporated into the EIR’s for the area.
+The NMC Survey was the first historic resources survey conducted in the New Model Colony.
+A Reconnaissance Level Survey was completed and is used to address the potential impacts to historic properties caused by the development of the area, and will be incorporated into the EIR’s for the area.